msesia/snpknock-python/README.md

-If you want to learn about SNPknock for large genome-wide association studies, see *KnockoffZoom*: `https://msesia.github.io/knockoffzoom`_.
+If you want to learn about SNPknock for large genome-wide association studies, see [*KnockoffZoom*](https://msesia.github.io/knockoffzoom).

 Released under the GPL-v3 license - see the file LICENSE in the source distribution.